3DBull/VisuWeigh/docs/development.md

 as the testing set.
 To achieve a more reliable evaluation of our models, we will use data that has been recently added to the dataset.
 This way the entire evaluation set will be new cows.

+### Scaling
+The training process was developed as more images were being collected.
+As more data was collected, the process is repeated with the new data.
+An experiment was performed to view the trend in increased performance versus the amount of data collected.
+The details and results of that experiment can be found in the [scaling notebook.](../notebooks/4_scaling.ipynb) The scaling process was performed on the Xception network.
+Subsequent iterations of this experiment should be performed to compare the effects of data amount on a CNN versus a Transformer.

 ### Models
 Most of the models used are common models initialized with pre-trained weights.
 The transfer learning approach is used to adapt these pre-trained models to the cattle weight dataset.
 The idea is that some knowledge obtained by those models in other domains can be utilized in this domain.
 Multiple iterations of the training process were performed for the following models:
 1. Xception
 2. Inception
 3. InceptionRes
 4. Resnet152
-5. Resnet50
-6. A custom CNN
+5. A custom CNN
+6. Vgg19

+Other models attempted in earlier iterations but did not have promising results:
-7. A Muti-Image CNN
+1. A Custom CNN
+2. Resnet50
-8. Transformer
+3. A Vision Transformer
-9. Vgg19

 For more information on the training process and results, see the training [notebooks](../notebooks).